 - 1. Private capital investment by the project developer, the property owner(s), or a Property Owners Association. - 2.
 Private capital investment by a consortium of property owners and/or developers of the project and/or surrounding area. - 3.
 Community Facilities District (CFD) established pursuant to the Mello-Roos Community Facilities District Act of 1982, or other special district, to provide funding for the construction of public facilities or the provision of public services.
-City Council approval is a prerequisite for use of special district financing mechanisms. - 4.
-Development Impact Fee (DIF) credits to be applied for infrastructure completed by the project developer.
-The City does not issue DIF credits unless the developer has entered into a separate DIF credit agreement after approval of the Development Agreement. - 5.
+City Council approval shall be a prerequisite for use of special district financing mechanisms. - 4.
+Development Impact Fee (DIF) credits to be applied for infrastructure completed by the project developer. - 5.
 Enhanced Infrastructure Financing District to fund infrastructure development through tax increment financing pursuant to Senate Bill 628. - 6.
 Community Revitalization and Investment Authorities (CRIA) to fund infrastructure development through tax increment financing pursuant to Assembly Bill 2.